-Are you fed up with spams on your Email?
+Are you fed up with spam on your Email?
 Don’t worry!
-You can fight them using RBLs and DNSBL.
+You can fight them using spam RBLs and DNSBL.
 RBL stands for Real-time Black-hole List and DNSBL stands for Domain Name Server Blacklist.
 It helps to decrease the issues of email spamming.
-It is effectively used all around the world to share the IP addresses of systems that sends email spam.
+It is effectively used all around the world to share the IP addresses of systems that send email spam.
 So you can reject or flag messages sent from these blacklisted sites.

 The blacklists are of two types: